 Avrel Seale grew up in McAllen, Texas, and earned a bachelor’s of science in radio-TV-film from The University of Texas at Austin in 1989.
 Returning to the Rio Grande Valley, he became a newspaper reporter and a columnist for the McAllen daily The Monitor.

 He and his wife, Kirstin, have three sons.
 He is the son of writer Jan Seale, the 2012 Texas Poet Laureate, and the late composer and conductor Carl Seale, of McAllen.
-He also is a performing guitarist and singer.

 Subject Matter Expertise: